 There were no NNPA Messenger Awards in 2020 due the COVID pandemic.
 In 2019 at the National Newspaper Publishers Association’s Merit (now known as Messenger) Awards in Cincinnati, the Courier won three awards — first place for Circulation Promotion, second place for Best News Pictures, and third place for Best Layout and Design.

 In 2020, the Courier won six first-place awards in the state of Pennsylvania’s Keystone Media Awards.

 The Courier won two Pittsburgh Black Media Federation Vann Media Awards in 2020.

-Also in 2019, the Courier’s Debbie Norrell and LaMont Jones Jr. each won a Pittsburgh Black Media Federation Vann Media Award!
-Click the link below to see the awards and photos!
+In 2019, the Courier’s Debbie Norrell and LaMont Jones Jr. each won a Pittsburgh Black Media Federation Vann Media Award!
+Click the link below to see the awards and photos…

 In 2018, the Courier won a Golden Quill Award from the Press Club of Pennsylvania for Best Front Page Design!
 Click the link to see the award and story…